plone/plone.protect/README.rst

 plone.protect also provides, by default, clickjacking protection since version 3.0.

-To protect against this attack, plone employs the use of the X-Frame-Options header. plone.protect will set the X-Frame-Options value to ``SAMEORIGIN``.
+To protect against this attack, Plone uses the X-Frame-Options header. plone.protect will set the X-Frame-Options value to ``SAMEORIGIN``.

 To customize this value, you can set it to a custom value for a custom view